Cpollo/cpollo-docs/Old_docs/learn-about-token-crowdsales.md

 ---
-id: learn-about-cpollo-escrow
+id: learn-about-cpollo-token-crowdsales
-title: Cpollo Escrow Features
+title: Cpollo Crowdsales Features
 ---

 Smart contracts that holds funds with a specific destination.